 - Create a double boiler by first filling a medium saucepan about a 1/4 of the way full with water.
 Gently simmer the water without boiling.
 Leave the water simmering as you prepare the other ingredients.

 - Using a heatproof metal bowl that fits on top of the saucepan, whip the egg yolks and sugar off the heat with a whisk until thick and light yellow in color.
 In a separate small saucepan, scald the milk.
-Slowly pour the milk into the egg yolk mixture, whisking constantly.
+Slowly pour the warm milk and vanilla into the egg yolk mixture, whisking constantly.

 - Place bowl that contains the milk and egg mixture on top of the lightly simmering pot of water.
 Gently cook, stirring continually with a rubber spatula until it thickens slightly, about 10-12 minutes.
 It should thicken enough that it coats the back of the spatula without quickly dripping off.
 Immediately remove from the heat, and pour the mixture through a strainer into a clean bowl to remove any cooked egg pieces.